youdie323323/project-template/README.md

-note: just add dependencies and `eslint.config.mjs` to project
+note: just add dependencies and other files to project